GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 The combination of explicit terminators and tab-only indentation creates a dual-layer protection against dangling block errors.
 The visual indentation provides immediate visual feedback on block structure, while the explicit terminators ensure that this structure is correctly implemented at the syntactic level.

 In contrast to languages like Monkey1 or Cerberus-X where blocks might have more flexible termination rules, Monkey2's strict approach creates a more disciplined development environment that prioritizes code clarity and error prevention over syntactic brevity.

+So, to be clear, no protection against dangling block errors for more elegant code.

 The module structure with dot notation provides significant organization benefits compared to flat module systems.
 This hierarchical approach:
 1. Improves compile-time efficiency by allowing selective compilation